 - The LDA optimization applies only to static and global variables of scalar types-not arrays, structures, unions, or classes (for C++). - Like all optimizations, LDA optimization is enabled only if option -O or -XO is present.
 It can be disabled by setting -Xlocal-data-area=0. - The LDA optimization applies only to scalar variables not assigned to the small data or small const areas.
-Because -Xsmall-data and -Xsmall-const are 0 by default for 68K/CPU32 processors, the LDA optimization is used by default.
-However, if -Xsmall-data or -Xsmall-const is set to a non-0 value, then the LDA would be used only for scalar variables larger than those values if any. - An LDA is allocated for each module, and static and global scalar variables which are referenced at least once are allocated to it except as noted above.
+Because -Xsmall-data=8 and -Xsmall-const=8 by default for PowerPC processors, the LDA optimization is not used by default (because all scalars have size 8 or fewer bytes).
+However, if -Xsmall-data or -Xsmall-const is set to a smaller value or 0, then the LDA optimization will be used. - An LDA is allocated for each module, and static and global scalar variables which are referenced at least once are allocated to it except as noted above.
 To restrict the optimization to static variables, use -Xlocal-data-area-static-only.
 VxWorks developers are strongly advised to use -Xlocal-data-area-static-only so that asynchronous changes to global variables remain visible to the generated code.